kubernetes-sigs/external-dns/docs/tutorials/digitalocean.md

 the current DNS configuration during every reconciliation loop.
 If this is the case, use the `--digitalocean-api-page-size` option to increase the size of the pages used when querying the DigitalOcean API.
 (Note: external-dns uses a default of 50.)

+### API Rate Limit

+If changing the API page size is not sufficient to avoid API rate limiting, use the `--digitalocean-api-rate-limit` option to set the maximum number of requests per minute allowed when querying the DigitalOcean API.
+(Note: external-dns uses a default of 200.)